chef/automate/components/docs-chef-io/content/automate/ha_cert_selfsign.md

 ## What are Self Signed Certificates?

-A self-signed certificate is a digital certificate that is not signed by a publicly trusted certificate authority (CA).
+A self-signed certificate is a digital certificate not signed by a publicly trusted certificate authority (CA).
 They are created, issued, and signed by the company or developer responsible for the website or software.
 The third party in such certificates does not validate the private keys.
 It is used in low-risk internal networks or the software development phase.
 So, you cannot revoke the CA-issues and the self-signed certificates.

 ## Certificate Creation